We will use a Zoom based online conference system for presenting sessions and interacting with the speakers.

 The Zoom client application will provide some more features, but doesn't (appear) to allow having multiple sessions open.

-Here's a short video introducing Zoom and the basic features needed to participate in the conference:
+Here's a short video, by Cheuk Ho from our media workgroup, introducing Zoom and the basic features needed to participate in the conference:

 For speakers, we recommend installing and using the Zoom client application to join the webinars and rooms.